 Dies = intransitive verb.

-An action verb with a direct object is transitive while an action verb with no direct object is intransitive.
-Some verbs, such as arrive, go, lie, sneeze, sit, and die, are always intransitive; it is impossible for a direct object to follow.
+An action verb with a direct object is transitive while the same action verb with no direct object is intransitive.
+Some verbs, such as arrive, go, lie, sneeze, sit, and die, are always intransitive; it is impossible for a logical direct object to follow.